DGriffin91/Sarus/sarus_language_doc.md

 # Sarus Language Documentation

-Most of these example are run using:
+Most of the following examples are run using:
 ```rust
 use sarus::*;
 use std::mem;